mideind/GreynirEngine/doc/reference.rst

         in the third person (``p3``), singular (``et``), having one argument (``1``) in accusative case (``þf``).)

-    .. py:attribute:: stems
+    .. py:attribute:: lemmas

-        Returns a ``list`` of the stems of the words in the sentence, or the text of the token for non-word tokens. ``sent.stems`` is a shorthand for ``[ t[1] for t in sent.terminals ]``.
+        Returns a ``list`` of the lemmas of the words in the sentence, or the text of the token for non-word tokens. ``sent.lemmas`` is a shorthand for ``[ t[1] for t in sent.terminals ]``.